ORMC LOCKDOWN: Orlando police shoot and kill man claiming to have gun

-ORLANDO, Fla. - Orlando Police shot and killed a man who claimed he had a weapon inside Orlando Regional Medical Center.
+Orlando police have identified the man who claimed to have a weapon inside Orlando Regional Medical Center.

-The unidentified man was transported to the hospital early around 6 a.m. with a medical condition, said Orlando police chief John Mina.

 Related Headlines